 - The victim’s fear or the threat was unreasonable; in order to be convicted of a criminal threat, the victim’s fear and the threat must be both real and reasonable.
 If either the threat or the victim’s fear is not real or reasonable, there is no case.
 Meaning even if the victim is in fear of the threat that you made, but the threat is not reasonable under the specific circumstance, then there is no case.
 For example, if someone threatens to shoot you with a missile.
 It would therefore not be a reasonable threat because it is unreasonable to believe that the person would follow through with the threat.

 - False accusation; because you can be convicted of a criminal threat without the victim suffering any visual or physical injuries, the victim may for example be angry with you and in turn falsely accuse you of threatening them.
 Our experienced attorneys are able to find and reveal the truth.

 Contact a Los Angeles Criminal Threats Lawyer

 We have decades of experienced defending clients against charges of criminal threats.
 We understand how the prosecutor will attempt to build their case against you and have developed effective defense strategies.
 Our top-ranked criminal defense lawyers provide aggressive legal representation in even the most challenging circumstances.
 We are available 24/7 to review your case.
-Call our law office at 877-781-1570 for a free case consultation.
+Call our law office at 877-781-1570 for a free immediate response.